tcufer/wordle_pulse/docs/index.md

 The objective is to capture messages with Wordle daily puzzle results on Twitter and store them in a form that enables analysis and exploration of results.
 We will also implement one such use case to show the performance of solving the daily puzzle throughout the day.

-TODO: to make result useful, we should take apart each row and square in the grid of the result
 ## Requirements and Assumptions
 We need to frame our solution in terms of requirements and assumptions.
 Requirements will be the following: